yellowmessenger/documentation/docs/platform_concepts/engagement/outbound/engage-overview.md

-Engage dashboard provides a summary of all campaigns and user activies on a single screen.
+Engage dashboard provides a summary of all campaigns and user activities on a single screen.
 This provides a quick glimpse of the daily/weekly performance of your campaigns and helps you plan for a better engagement and conversational experience for your end users.
 For a better experience, see [Use Conversation Starter Templates](https://docs.yellow.ai/docs/platform_concepts/engagement/outbound/templates/whatsapptemplate#2-add-quick-replies-in-whatsapp-template).

-These metrics provide insights into your marketing, promotional or other campaigns and shows the growth of your user base and profile completeness.
+These metrics provide insights into your marketing, promotional or other campaigns and show the growth of your user base and profile completeness.

 There are two sections based on the metric type:
-* **User data** Gives you the snapshot of the current state of your user base in User 360.
+* **User data** Gives you a snapshot of the current state of your user base in User 360.
 * **Overview**: Shows you an Overview of your Campaigns and User management history.

 To access Engage Overview Dashboard, in the module switcher, click **Engage** > **Overview**.